Our Winners

 • KBCols Sciences

-Conventional colours are synthetic, and the textile industry’s standard dyeing practices are major contributors to freshwater pollution.
-KBCols is spearheading next-generation dyes, derived from living microorganisms with the potential to shift one of the most critical steps in the entire supply chain and turn it…
+The textile industry’s standard dyeing practices are major contributors to freshwater pollution.
+KBCols is spearheading next-generation dyes, derived from living microorganisms with the potential to shift one of the most critical steps in the entire supply chain and turn it planet positive.

 • Le Qara